josdejong/mathjs/docs/reference/functions/parser.md

 <h1 id="function-parser">Function parser <a href="#function-parser" title="Permalink">#</a></h1>

-Create a parser.
-The function creates a new `math.Parser` object.
+Create a `math.Parser` object that keeps a context of variables and their values, allowing the evaluation of expressions in that context.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>